vidispine/hull/hull/README.md

     general_custom_label_2: General Custom Label 2 # if they are not overwritten for the object type's
     general_custom_label_3: General Custom Label 3 # default or specific instance helm.sh/chart: hull-test-1.20.1
-  name: release-name-hull-test-default # This is the default ServiceAccount created for this chart
+  name: release-name-hull-test-default # This is the default ServiceAccount created for this chart.
                                        # As all object instances by default it will be assigned a
                                        # dynamically created unique name in context of this object type.
                                        # In the simple example we disabled this rendering by